Virtual Azoospermia and Male Infertility

 Freezing (cryopreservation) of sperm is always a good idea in men with sperm counts of under 1 or 2 million sperm/cc.
 In this case, if enough sperm are not present on the day of IVF egg retrieval, then the lab can thaw out the backup frozen sperm to use.
 Another option would be to freeze (vitrify) the eggs for later use

-The problem with sperm cryopreservation, however, is that approximately 50–75 percent of sperm do not survive the freeze-and-thaw process.
-(In better-quality specimens, higher percentages of sperm typically survive being frozen.)
-Freezing good numbers of sperm is generally not a problem in men with higher sperm counts.
+The problem with sperm cryopreservation, however, is that approximately half to of sperm do not survive the freeze-and-thaw process in the best of circumstances.
+(In lower quality specimens, even lower percentages of sperm will typically survive being frozen.)
+Freezing adequate numbers of sperm is generally not a problem in men with higher sperm counts.
 However, sperm from men with virtual azoospermia typically do not freeze well, and with such men the thawed semen specimen may not yield any sperm that are alive and usable for IVF.
 The IVF lab needs to decide, based on the sperm density and quality of a particular fresh specimen, whether they think they will be able to retrieve sperm after the freeze-thaw process for that specimen.
 It’s important to realize that relative sperm quality can change from sample to sample in the same person, since every man’s semen parameters fluctuate from week to week, so providing several specimens for preservation may be necessary for the lab to make this determination.
-Some labs freeze a smaller test sample, which they can then thaw out to check the post-thaw quality of the specimen.
+Some labs freeze a smaller test sample, which they can then thaw out to check the post-thaw quality of the specimen (called a “test thaw”).

 Management of Virtual Azoospermia